SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 _Remember: evolution happens over **deep time** — much longer than your monkey brain could feasibly preserved_

-The size of civilization to now is about 10,000 years, which is 0.002 seconds if all human history is 1 minute.
+The size of civilization to now is about 10,000 years, which is 0.002 seconds if all history is 1 minute.